 The CLARB registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
 The ASLA (American Society of Landscape Architects) is the sole agency authorized to accredit U.S. professional degree programs in Landscape Architecture.
 It recognizes two types of degrees: the Bachelor of Landscape Architecture and the Master of Landscape Architecture First Professional Degree.
-A program may be granted a 6-year, 3-year, or 2- year term of accreditation, depending on the extent of its conformance with established educational standards.
+A program may be granted a 6-year, 3-year, or 2-year term of accreditation, depending on the extent of its conformance with established educational standards.

 The City College of New York's Master of Landscape Architecture first professional degree program (MLA I) received a 6-year term of accreditation in 2015.
-The next accreditation visit for the program will be in 2021.
+The next accreditation visit for the program will be in 2022 (postponed from 2021 due to COVID-19).